tmichalski/PokerLeagueAPI/README.md

 # PokerLeagueAPI
 Web services API for the PokerLeague mobile app.

+## PokerLeage Mobile App Project
+This project, PokerLeagueAPI, is the web services platform that drives the PokerLeague mobile app.
+Check out the Ionic/Cordova mobile app for this API at https://github.com/tmichalski/PokerLeague/.

 ## Coding Standards
 Following the coding standards for the following core frameworks of this app.
 * [NodeJS](https://nodejs.org/en/) - Javscript Engine